RPT-As its wealth fund goes green, Norway's firms struggle to keep up

 “Also, the questionnaire is quite extensive, and since the issue is less material for our operations we made the decision to not take part,” he said.

-Asked if the government had a double standard, Norway’s deputy Finance Minister Geir Olsen wrote in an e-mail that the ministry“welcomes efforts to standardise climate reporting according to internationally agreed principles.”
+Asked if the government had a double standard, Norway’s deputy Finance Minister Geir Olsen wrote in an e-mail that the ministry “welcomes efforts to standardise climate reporting according to internationally agreed principles.”

 The finance ministry oversees the sovereign wealth fund.

-Martin Skancke, a consultant on the design of sovereign wealth funds, said“obviously there is a reasonable expectation that when the government promotes these standards through the fund in foreign markets that it also promotes them internally”.
+Martin Skancke, a consultant on the design of sovereign wealth funds, said “obviously there is a reasonable expectation that when the government promotes these standards through the fund in foreign markets that it also promotes them internally”.

 He said that, from his own experience on boards of Norwegian companies, the centre-right government does urge companies to disclose environmental data.
 He said it was hard to estimate the extra costs of such reporting.

-Among other Norwegian companies, state-controlled telecoms group Telenor got an“A minus” for climate change reporting in 2017, while aluminium producer Hydro and fertiliser-maker Yara International, in which the state owns just over a third, got“C”s.
+Among other Norwegian companies, state-controlled telecoms group Telenor got an “A minus” for climate change reporting in 2017, while aluminium producer Hydro and fertiliser-maker Yara International, in which the state owns just over a third, got “C”s.

 Hydro said it had reported to the CDP since 2004 but lost marks on technicalities.